 Services provided by SLUCare physicians at the Saint Louis University Student Health Center include internal, medicine, gynecology, orthopedics, psychiatry, sports medicine, and more.

 Dr. Nancy Z. Delaney is our internal medicine physician.
-She works Monday through Friday at the Student Health Center during the school year, and Monday, Wednesday and Friday during the summer.
-We also have a nurse practitioner, Aryn Henry, who has regular clinics at the Student Health Center during the school year.
+She works Monday through Friday at the Student Health Center during the school year, and Monday, Wednesday and Friday during semester breaks.
+Our physician assistant, Laurie Sewell is also available to see patients Monday through Friday.

 The Student Health Center refers all pregnant students to SLU's department of Obstetrics and Gynecology which is located at Saint Mary's Health Center.

-Dr. Scott Kaar and Dr. Chris Kim each have a clinic at the Student Health Center once a week during the school year.
+Dr. Scott Kaar has a clinic at the Student Health Center once a week during the school year.
 Contact Student Health for scheduling information.

-Dr. Miggie Greenberg and Dr. Brian Holoyda work at the Student Health Center year round and oversee psychiatric resident physicians working one shift per week.
+There are multiple psychiatry clinics through the week.
+You may be seen by a psychiatry attending physician, or a resident physician (a physician in training, supervised by an attending physician).
 Many students under the care of the psychiatrists at the Student Health Center also see psychologists or counselors at the University Counseling Center, located just west of the clock tower in Wuller Hall.

-Dr. William Mitchell and Dr. Ha Minh Hoang are our sports medicine physicians.
+Dr. William Mitchell and Dr. Jamil Neme are our sports medicine physicians.
 They see students for any injury or pain, even if it is not sports related.
 They have clinics Monday through Friday at the Student Health Center.

 Other Medical Services